-Clarinetist Barbara Heilmair Tanret is Associate Professor of Clarinet & Music History and Woodwind Area Coordinator at the Portland State University School of Music.
-She maintains an international career as performer, educator and scholar, and has previously taught at the University of California in Los Angeles (UCLA) and at the California State University in Long Beach (CSULB).
+Clarinetist Barbara Heilmair Tanret is Associate Professor of Clarinet & Music History at the Portland State University School of Music & Theater.
+She maintains an international career as a performer, educator, and scholar, and has previously taught at the University of California in Los Angeles (UCLA) and at the California State University in Long Beach (CSULB).

 After her debut in Salzburg in 1995, Barbara Heilmair has played with symphonic orchestras such as The Bavarian State Theater in Munich, The Salzburg Mozarteum Orchestra, The Tyrol International Music Festival (IOE), The Santa Barbara Symphony, The Santa Barbara Choral Society, The Opera Pasadena, The Mozart Classical Orchestra, The New Valley Symphony, and The Brentwood- Westwood Symphony.